-The entrance to the ruins and the museum are from the small and charming Largo do Carmo place with a nice fountain in the middle.
+The entrance to the ruins and the museum is from the small and charming Largo do Carmo place with a nice fountain in the middle.

-- Founded in 1389 for the Carmelite Order
+- It was founded in 1389 for the Carmelite Order

 - It has a plain gothic style with a Latin Cross plan

 - However, there are Manueline windows and details from the 16th and 18th centuries

 - It was the home of a large library with roughly 5000 books

 - Most was destroyed during the big 1755 earthquake, the roof collapsed on the congregation

 - It was for a while a military Stronghold

 - Given to the Association of archeologists in mid 19th century and turned into a museum

 - At the time of the earthquake, it was the largest church in Lisbon